SimVascular/simvascular.github.io-archive/source/documentation/userguide/_polydata.md

 ###Creating a Model (with PolyData)

-With the two groups of segmentation, we are now able to create a model for the aorta with two branch vessels.
+With the two groups of segmentation, we are now able to create a model for the aorta with two branch vessels using PolyData.

 	Tab: PolyData → Boolean
 	Click the button “Select Ordered Groups”